 The resistance of the locals against Alfred Ford’s project was led mainly by three entities – Jan Jangran evam Vikas Samiti, Jan Hit Sangarsh Samiti, and Him Niti Abhiyan.

 A comprehensive fact-finding report on the likely impact of the proposed ski project, published at that time, gives a vivid lowdown of Alfred Ford’s mission.

 The preliminary report, titled ‘Impacts of the proposed Himalayan Ski-Village Project in Kullu, Himachal Pradesh’, was written by Manshi Asher.
 It shed light on the likely impact of Alfred Ford’s plan, focusing on the implications on forest cover, livelihoods of the locals, the company’s obligations, cultural concerns, and several other areas.

 Years down the line, Henry Ford’s great-grandson’s ski resort dreams in Himachal remained in limbo, with the state’s political elite choosing to walk a tightrope on the project instead of ramming it ahead.

 Bahuguna’s fight to save Manali from the proposed ski resort is one of countless battles he’s fought – although it’s relatively less discussed that his epic struggles to universalise the Chipko movement.

 His philosophy was simple, powerful and timeless.
 To depend on nature, you have to protect nature – be it the trees, be it the rivers, or be it the mountains.

 Bahuguna has left us, but his famous words will remain with us forever – ‘Ecology is permanent economy’.
 With him gone, it is an uneasy thought to think if there indeed are enough warriors like him next in line to protect India’s precious hills.

-An Indian man’s account from Israel.
-Listen the horrifying story.
+An Indian man’s account from war-hit Israel.
+Listen to the horrifying story: